sts10/rust-command-line-utilities/README.md

 If you know of a Rust command line tool that you think would be a good fit for this list, open an issue or a PR.
 Note that I generally only consider projects that have **100 or more stars on GitHub**, which I'm hoping means that the program will be a bit battle-tested and ready for real-world use.
 I also reserve the right to reject submissions even if they meet this criteria.

 You're of course welcome to fork this project and maintain your own list!
-Check the included LICENSE for more information.
+Check the included LICENSE file for more information.

 <!-- Open an Issue or PR or let me know on [Mastodon](https://hachyderm.io/@schlink). -->